Rwanda: Post-Genocide Restoration and Peacebuilding

 Program excursions in Rwanda and northern Uganda provide students with extensive exposure to the region.
 Students engage with critical issues in reconciliation and redevelopment firsthand and apply concepts introduced through coursework and field exercises.

-Excursions sites in Rwanda typically include:
+Excursion sites in Rwanda typically include:

 - Murambi Genocide Memorial - a technical school where 50,000 Tutsi were killed

-- Gisozi Genocide Memorial and Information Center - informative memorial site with a mass grave outside, a peace garden for reflection, and a comprehensive exhibition on the Rwandan genocide and other genocides of the 20th century
+- Gisozi Genocide Memorial and Information Center - informative memorial site with a mass grave outside, a peace garden for reflection, and a comprehensive exhibition on the Rwandan genocide and other genocides of the twentieth century

 - TIG (Traveaux pour l'interet general) - a work camp where convicted genocide perpetrators complete community work